thatsdone/junkbox/utils/mpmt/README.md

   * Run the executables on a server at least 2 (v)CPUs.
   * Observe CPU usage by using top command for example.
 (Better to refresh frequently using '-d 1'.)
   * You would see python threading model can consume only 1 CPU (100%) even if there were multiple CPUs and you specifed more than 2 contexts.

+## 2. A simple test program for inter thread/process communication

+* TODO
+  * Write mpmt2.py for multiprocessing to see overhead of Queue against message size.